jackofshadows7/hyperspot/guidelines/NEW_MODULE.md

     ```

 3.  **`src/domain/repository.rs`:**
-    -   **Rule:** Define repository traits (ports) that the service will depend on.
+    **Rule:** Define repository traits (ports) that the service will depend on.
 This decouples the domain from the database implementation.

+    **Rule:** For ranged queries, prefer accepting `impl core::ops::RangeBounds<T>` parameters to make callers flexible while keeping type safety.

     ```rust
     // Example from users_info